 Customers should have the opportunity to take comprehensive control over their data.
 They should be able to determine which data are being collected and how the data are being used.
-To the very least, they should have a reasonable choice to opt-out.
+To the very least, they should have a reasonable choice to opt out.

 While the call for total customer control over their data is utopian, establishing an open market for privacy would put them in a position to decide which of their information will be collected and how it will be used.
 Online marketers could buy customers’ private information and pay for it either with money or free access to websites.
 In essence, customers would be selling their data.
 While customer data have become a tradable commodity for a long time, this approach lets customers participate directly.
 That is, customers would be able to trade their personal information for money or other benefits directly.
-The advantage of this approach is that they would be more in control of their data being collected and how it is being used.
+The advantage of this approach is that they would be more in control of the data being collected and how it is being used.
 Perhaps this approach is also more honest and ensures targeted advertising ethics since customers are aware that their private data are a tradable good.
-To the very minimum, honouring a person’s basic rights requires providing customers with a workable choice to opt out.
+To the very minimum, honouring a person’s basic rights requires providing customers with a workable choice to opt-out.
 Customers should be provided with a reasonable choice to keep their private data private.

 Secure your company’s data

 Online advertisers should meet reasonable precautions to prevent sensitive data are being stolen or misused.